Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2021/05/women-in-science.md

 ## Staffnet

 The new app tour leads you through the campus to 14 different stops, where you meet the female pioneers who helped shape ETH Zurich.
 First and foremost is Nadina Smetzky, the first female student to enrol at ETH Zurich in 1871, who laid the groundwork for the women who followed.
 Among these were the German Marie Baum and the Serb Mileva Marić, who met her future husband Albert Einstein here.

+And, talking of Albert Einstein, you can follow in his footsteps through the main building on the first tour of our ETH Zurich Tours App .
+All that you’ll need here is keen curiosity, a smartphone, headphones, the app, and 60 minutes free time!
+The tour comes in either German or English, and you can follow it on foot or on wheels. the app now from either the App Store or Google Play .